18 years ago, seasoned businessman Ramiro Hernandez opened Bymore Mercado on Payne Avenue.

 He said the restaurant community on Payne has been supportive and friendly with each other.
 He has noticed more Asian customers coming to his restaurant since East Side Thai took over kitty corner from him.
 And he gained a lot of advice and support from the owners of the recently-closed Ward 6.

 But most of all, he has enjoyed working with his brother on the East Side.
-And his brother, Ramiro, appreciates their close working relationship.
+And his brother, Ramiro, appreciates their close working relationship and the close knit restuarant community.

 “It is not only money invested, but investment of their time and knowledge because in their own way they can share their experience whether folks should stay or go, what kind of business should open,” Ramiro said.
 “We need to be strategic here in this battle.
 I am referring to Latino business.
 We need time and knowledge.”